chuanEgg/autoNews/README.md

 #### APIs
 - GIPHY

 ## Plan B
 ### General outline
-- Get what the users are reading through chrome extension
+- Get what the users are reading through chrome extension.
-- Grab the keywords from the article and find the relevent information on the Internet
+- Grab the keywords from the article and find the relevent information on the Internet.
-- Summarize these articles through LLM and demonstrate in the chrome extension GUI
+- Summarize these articles through LLM and demonstrate in the chrome extension GUI.

 ### Tools what we need
 - ChatGPT